discourse/wp-discourse/readme.txt

 6. Configuring the plugin: the Text Content settings tab.

-7. Configuring the plugin: the SSO settings tab.
+7. Configuring the plugin: the DiscourseConnect settings tab.

-8. Configuring the plugin: the SSO Client settings tab.
+8. Configuring the plugin: the DiscourseConnect Client settings tab.

 == Changelog ==